 The input is connected directly to the amplifier.

-The default is set to AC for
+The default is set to

 National Instruments® devices that use the NI-DAQmx interface and support AC coupling

 National Instruments DSA cards using the Traditional NI-DAQ interface